Amanda Lemos: Dropping to strawweight

 Lemos faced Zhang Weili for the UFC Women's Strawweight Championship on August 19, 2023, at UFC 292.
 She lost the fight via unanimous decision.

 Lemos was scheduled to face Tatiana Suarez on February 17, 2024, at UFC 298.
 However, Suarez was withdrawn from the event because of an injury was replaced by Mackenzie Dern.
 Lemos won the bout by unanimous decision.
 This fight earned her another Fight of the Night award.

 Lemos faced Virna Jandiroba on July 20, 2024, at UFC on ESPN 60.
 She lost the fight by an armbar submission in the second round.

 Lemos faced Iasmin Lucindo on March 8, 2025, at UFC 313.
 She won the fight by unanimous decision.

 Lemos' bout with Tatiana Suarez was re-scheduled and took place on September 13, 2025, at UFC Fight Night 259.
 She lost the fight by unanimous decision.

-Replacing an injured Iasmin Lucindo, Lemos is scheduled to face Gillian Robertson on December 13, 2025, at UFC on ESPN 73.
+Replacing an injured Iasmin Lucindo, Lemos was scheduled to face Gillian Robertson on December 13, 2025, at UFC on ESPN 73.
+However, Lemos was removed from the card by the Nevada State Athletic Commission on the day of the event due to a mouth injury.
+The bout was rescheduled for March 14, 2026, at UFC Fight Night 269.

+Lemos ended up facing Robertson on March 14, 2026 at UFC Fight Night 269.
+She lost the fight by unanimous decision.

+Lemos was scheduled to face Denise Gomes on August 8, 2026 at UFC Fight Night 284.
+However, for undisclosed reasons, Gomes was replaced by Alexia Thainara.
+She lost the fight by unanimous decision.